LEODPEN/BetterBuilder/README.md

 ## Getting BetterBuilder

-> BetterBuilder doesn't add any runtime dependencies to your code.
+> BetterBuilder doesn't add any runtime dependencies to your codes.

 ### Directly reach the jar